-For composite plan files, the template and the utility files are already set up to use shared variables, because this is how the files share values in the forms environment.
+For plan files with embedded forms, the template and the utility files are already set up to use shared variables, because this is how the files share values in the forms environment.
 If you use utility processing with other types of plan files, then you can either choose to set up shared variables in the files just for utility processing, or you can choose to pass the plan code to each utility using document variables.